As a pet owner which of these diseases would you like to see in your pet this year:

 The answer to the question is debated for a number of reasons in human medicine.
 However, it is the leading cause of inflammation in our pets and the precursor of many the diseases already discussed.
 In addition, inflammation products infiltrate many of organs causing dysfunction.
 Yes, obesity is a disease that cannot be ignored and requires treatment.
 Other diseases are not ignored and would be treated.

 It is known that human obesity is associated with increased aches and pains as well as a lack of energy.
 Often as patients and pet parents work to help them lose weight, they are grateful for the increased energy and happiness they experience.

-Are ready to help change your furbaby’s life for the better?
+Are you ready to help change your furbaby’s life for the better?
+The good news is you are able to change your pet’s quality of life.
 It will be hard work and a challenge but you can make a difference in their lives.

 Obesity Tool Kit – Click Here!